Happy

 / /

-In 2019 we chose for our spring vacation a family cycling trip with Adriana, almost 3 years old.
-So in May we cycled for a week following the Loire à Vélo, the Castles of the Loire, France’s most beloved bike route.
-It was not the first cycling vacation for us but, after others in Italy and Austria, we can say it was the most beautiful.
-Here I tell you about what we were left with.
-Not a list of the most beautiful castles or a kilometer-by-kilometer description of the route, but hints and tips for families who have never tried this experience.
+In 2019, for our spring holidays, we chose a family cycling trip with Adriana, who is almost 3 years old.
+So, in May, we spent a week cycling along the Loire à Vélo, the castles of the Loire, the most popular cycling route in France.
+It was not our first cycling holiday, but after others in Italy and Austria, we can say it was the best.
+Here I tell you what we saw.
+Not a list of the most beautiful castles or a mile by mile description of the route, but some hints and tips for families who have never tried this experience.

-A bike trip along the Loire is surprising for this: the castles are magnificent, but cycling along a river so full of life is really exciting.
-And you don’t get lost!
-Maps and roadbooks will help you follow the route easily; it is very difficult to lose your bearings.
+Cycling along the Loire is a surprising experience: the castles are magnificent, but cycling along a river so full of life is really exciting.
+And you won’t get lost!
+Maps and road books make it easy to follow the route; it is very difficult to get lost.

 Dad with Girolibero bike carrying his daughter in the cart on a road surrounded by the green Loire

-Our experience was with an almost 3-year-old girl: we chose to rent a baby carriage to shelter her from sun and rain, which was also useful during “nap” times.
-We also chose a back seat, to allow her to make her sightings and give her endless cues for her “why…?”
+Our experience was with an almost 3 year old girl: we chose to rent a child trailer to protect her from the sun and rain, which also came in handy during “nap” times.
+We also chose a back seat to allow her to make her observations and give her endless cues for her “why…” questions.

-Older children, on the other hand, from 5/6 years old, can try their hand at pedaling: the distances in the roadbook are not too long and will be broken up by many stops.
-Perhaps for the younger ones you can rent the family-tandem or followme-tandem.
-For older children and teens a regular bike of the appropriate height will do just fine.
+Older children, from 5/6 years on, can try their hand at pedaling: the distances in the roadbook are not too long and are broken up by many stops.
+For the younger ones, you can rent a family tandem or a follow-me tandem.
+For older children and teenagers, a regular bike of the appropriate height will do.

 Children in the bike cart on a rainy day in the Loire